RachelAldava/CS-330/README.md

 This was my final project of the CS-330 “Computer Graphic and Visualization” course.

+Note that this project requires external dependencies which are too large to upload to github; as such, you will not be able to run this program.

 In this course we used OpenGL to learn some concepts involving 3d graphics.
 The readings from this course were from the website https://learnopengl.com/ .

 We were given a starter code which, when executed, would run a program whose environment is similar to a 3d video game.
 The environment featured two orthogonal square planes on which there were several 3d objects which were shaped, textured, and lit in order to produce the effect of a set table with plates, utensils, grapes, bread, and a wheel of cheese.
 I would approximate the graphical detail to be similar in quality as was found in Bethesda’s “The elder scrolls: Oblivion”.